 \begin{lemma} [{\cite{Homomorphisms}}] A signed graph $[G,\sigma]$ is an S-clique if and only if for each pair $u$ and $v$ of vertices of $G$ either $uv$ is an edge in $G$ or $u$ and $u$ are vertices of an unbalanced circuit of length 4. \end{lemma}

 The following corollary follows from this lemma immediately.

 \begin{corollary} [{\cite{Homomorphisms}}] An S-clique cannot have a cut-vertex. \end{corollary}

-An interesting example of an S-clique that is not a signed complete graph is the signed complete bipartite graph $[K_{n,n},\sigma_M]$, where $X=\{x_1, \dots,x_n\}$ and $Y=\{y_1, \dots,y_n\}$ is the bipartition of its vertices and $N_{\sigma_M}$ is the matching $\{x_1y_1,\dots,x_ny_n\}$.
+An interesting example of an S-clique that is not a signed complete graph is the signed complete bipartite graph $[K_{n,n},\sigma_M]$ and $N_{\sigma_M}$ is a perfect matching.
 It is easy to see that $[K_{n,n},\sigma_M]$ is an S-clique for $n\geq 3$ if one checks for the existence of an unbalanced circuit of length 4 on every pair of vertices of the same partition.
 Note that, since the core of a signed graph is unique up to isomorphism, every S-clique is a core.

 Following the definition of signed cliques, there are two natural definitions of the signed clique number of a signed graph.
 The absolute S-clique number of $[G,\sigma]$, denoted by $\omega_{sa}[G,\sigma]$, equals the order of the largest subgraph $[H,\sigma']$ of $[G,\sigma]$ that is an S-clique itself.
 The relative S-clique number of $[G,\sigma]$, denoted by $\omega_{sr}[G,\sigma]$, is the order of the largest subgraph $[H,\sigma']$ of $[G,\sigma]$ such that in every homomorphic image $\phi[G,\sigma]$ the order of the induced subgraph $\phi[H,\sigma']$ equals that of $[H,\sigma']$.
-Again it is easy to see that these definitions equal their unsigned counterpart in the case of an all-positive graph.
-It was also proved in \cite{Homomorphisms} that these definitions are independent of resigning, so we can continue to consider resigning classes instead of actual signed graphs.
+Again it is easy to see that these definitions equal their unsigned counterpart in the case of an all-positive signed graph.
+It is also proved in \cite{Homomorphisms} that these definitions are independent of switching, so we can continue to consider switching classes instead of actual signed graphs.
 However, the difference between the absolute S-clique number and the relative S-clique number of a signed graph can be arbitrarily large.
-These numbers also follow the homomorphism order of signed graphs, which gives rise to another "`no homomorphism lemma"'.
+These numbers also follow the homomorphism order of signed graphs, which gives rise to another ``no homomorphism lemma''.

 \begin{lemma} [{\cite{Homomorphisms}}] Let $[G,\sigma_1]$ and $[H,\sigma_2]$ be two signed graphs.
 If $[G,\sigma_1] \longrightarrow [H,\sigma_2]$, then $\omega_{sa}[G,\sigma_1] \leq \omega_{sa}[H,\sigma_2]$ and $\omega_{sr}[G,\sigma_1] \leq \omega_{sr}[H,\sigma_2]$. \end{lemma}